buidl-labs/polkadot-validator-stories/README.md

 2. **Changes to the format, suggestions, requests**

     We invite suggestions and requests to this repository from the community in the form of issues.

+# Inspiration
+We were inspired to create this repository by the following article - [Q&A session - Three Cosmos Validators Share Their Experience](https://blog.cosmos.network/q-a-session-three-cosmos-validators-share-their-experience-ce6501a5d61c)